 It is fair to say that the impact which Terminal 21 has had on Pattaya has been on the whole quite positive.
 They have a wide variety of shops including chain stores and boutique stores that appeal to a large audience.
 As we have mentioned, other shopping malls have been impacted with some already responding giving customer greater options which will also be welcomed by most.
 However, there seems to be little impact on pricing although this was perhaps to be expected with the rents that the stores pay in more upmarket venues.

-Very attractive 1 bedroom for rent in a residence not far from Terminal 21
+Very attractive 2 bedroom for sale and rent in a residence not far from Terminal 21

 In terms of restaurants, Terminal 21 has a superb range to choose from that is arguably better than in any of the other malls.
 You can get food from all around the world with plenty of chains and franchises there but also some privately run restaurants.
 The downside is that many are on the expensive side with menus often not including VAT or a 10% service charge in the prices shown on the menu with this hidden away in the small print.
 The food court is, however, cheaper than Central Festival which will inevitably appeal to some.